Gastroenterologists in Manchester, New Hampshire

 - Bronchoscopy — A bronchoscopy allows a doctor to look into your trachea and lungs to identify, evaluate and diagnose various respiratory conditions and diseases.

 - Colonoscopy — A colonoscopy detects growths, called polyps, in the large intestine.
-Polyps can sometimes lead to cancer and can easily and painlessly be removed during this procedure.
-If you are 45 years old or older, you should have a regular colorectal screening.
-This should be done earlier if you have a family history of colon cancer.
-If detected early, colon cancer is one of the few preventable cancers.
+Polyps can sometimes lead to cancer and can easily be removed during this procedure.

 - Endoscopy services — You have access to inpatient and outpatient endoscopy services, including diagnostic and therapeutic procedures that treat a variety of conditions associated with the GI tract, as well as the respiratory system.